Project Delivery Method Evaluation & Selection

 - Barbara R. Gadbois, Co-Author, Turning a Battleship: Design-Build on Federal Construction Projects , (Winter 2011) The Construction Lawyer, Journal of the American Bar Association Forum on the Construction Industry, Volume 31, Number 1, at page 6.

-- Seth W. Eaton, Esq. and William D. Locher, Esq., Give PPPs a Chance article, appeared in the Los Angeles Lawyer (the Los Angeles County Bar Association Magazine), 24th Annual Real Estate Law Issue, January 2009 (pgs 20-28).
+- William D. Locher, Esq., Co-Author, Give PPPs a Chance article, appeared in the Los Angeles Lawyer (the Los Angeles County Bar Association Magazine), 24th Annual Real Estate Law Issue, January 2009 (pgs 20-28).